BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 ## Index getters

-Index getters are used when you have to apply it for a many items.
+Index getters are used when you have to apply them for many items.

 ### Index getter definition

-The index getter definition is different in the way it receives arguments for the `handle` method.
+The index getter definition differs in how it receives arguments for the `handle` method.

 ```php
 public function handle(Request $request): JsonResponse